 The computers which use Stack-based CPU Organization are based on a data structure called a stack.
 The stack is a list of data words.
 It uses the Last In First Out (LIFO) access method which is the most popular access method in most of the CPU.
 A register is used to store the address of the topmost element of the stack which is known as Stack pointer (SP).
 In this organization, ALU operations are performed on stack data.
 It means both the operands are always required on the stack.
 After manipulation, the result is placed in the stack.

 The main two operations that are performed on the operators of the stack are Push and Pop.
 These two operations are performed from one end only.

 1. Push –

-This operation results in inserting one operand at the top of the stack and it decreases the stack pointer register.
+This operation results in inserting one operand at the top of the stack and it increases the stack pointer register.
 The format of the PUSH instruction is:

 It inserts the data word at a specified address to the top of the stack.
 It can be implemented as:

 //store the content of specified memory address